FernandoAiresCastello/TileGameLib/README.md

 **Main project:**

-- [TileGameLib (TGL)](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TileGameLibC) is a C++ static library (TGL.lib) built on top of SDL2.
-TGL currently provides a simplified and integrated API for creating & drawing tiles, windowing, text printing, keyboard & mouse input, sound, timers, simple collision detection, filesystem access and other conveniences.
+- [TileGameLib (TGL)](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TileGameLibC) is a C++ static library.
 This is the "main" project and it's under active development as of 2023.

 **Other projects included:**